almostSouji/github-interaction-worker/README.md

 Use [`wrangler secret`](https://developers.cloudflare.com/workers/cli-wrangler/commands#secret) to modify secrets for your worker.

+## Configuration (wrangler.toml)

+- `DEFAULT_REPO_OWNER` Repository owner name to default to, if none is provided.
+- `DEFAULT_REPO` Repository name to default to, if none is provided.

+Note: Make sure to also update this in the `model.json` field descriptions.

 ## Contributing

 If you wish to contribute, feel free to fork the repository and submit a pull request.
 I use [ESLint](https://eslint.org/) to enforce a consistent code style.